SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 chose to use this option for adult characters who want to increase their normal attributes.
-In the ﬁrst method, to boost an attribute by one pip costs 10 times the number before the attribute’s “D” in Character Points.
+In the ﬁrst method, to boost an attribute by one pip costs 10 times the number before the attribute’s "D" in Character Points.
 Generally, a single attribute may be raised only one pip per adventure, though it’s possible that the effects of the situation inﬂuence the character’s physical makeup for a while or the gamemaster may decide that the